SenseNet/docs.sensenet.com/content/guides/search/03-command-palette.md

 You can navigate between the pages by simply typing a name of a page or the page description.
 The available pages are:

-- Personal Settings
 - Content
 - Search
-- Event log
+- Saved queries
-- Help
+- Events

 You can open a page by simply clicking on it.